-Marking or scratching walls or desks, or otherwise destroying property, is inexcusable.
+Marking or scratching walls or desks, or otherwise destroying property, including Chromebooks and cords, is inexcusable.
 Students will be fined when willful destruction is committed.
 Every member of the student body should help to preserve the building and keep it clean.
 Each class should leave classrooms neat and orderly for the next class.